sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_binary.md

 - Executors only support linux-based machine with amd64 processors
 - Docker has to be installed on the machine (`curl -fsSL https://get.docker.com | sh`)
 - Git has to be installed at a version `>= v2.26`
+- The ability to run commands as `root` on the host machine and configure networking routes

 If [Firecracker isolation will be used](index.md#how-it-works): _(recommended)_

-- The host has to support KVM (for AWS that means a metal instance, on GCP that means [enabling nested virtualization](https://cloud.google.com/compute/docs/instances/nested-virtualization/enabling))
+- The host has to support KVM (for AWS that means a [metal instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html), on GCP that means [enabling nested virtualization](https://cloud.google.com/compute/docs/instances/nested-virtualization/enabling))
 - The following additional dependencies need to be installed:
   - `dmsetup`
   - `losetup`
   - `mkfs.ext4`
   - `iptables`
   - `strings` (part of binutils)
+  - `systemd` (optional)

 ## Installation